Bus Rider Rules

 All rules apply on field trips or school sponsored events.

-Band instruments – students enrolled in Band are encouraged to bring their instruments on the bus.
-Instruments must be transported in the seat with the student.
-Instruments cannot block the aisle or be placed up front near the driver’s area.
+Band instruments – students enrolled in band are encouraged to bring their instruments on the bus.
+Instruments must be transported in the seat with the student, and they must not block the aisle or exits.

-No live or dead animals of any kind, including fish, birds, and reptiles are permitted on the bus at any time.
-Objects with sharp edges or school projects with loose or poorly attached items are not permitted on the bus.
+No live or dead animals of any kind, including fish, birds, and/or reptiles are permitted on the bus at any time.
+Cigarette lighters, matches, tabacco, and vapes are not permitted on the bus.

 Behavior Standards – The school bus is an extension of the classroom.
 All district policies that apply to student conduct apply to the school bus.
 Rules are to be followed to ensure every passenger’s safety.
 The district has a “Step Plan”, allowing students to make their own choices regarding their future riding privileges.
-If a student chooses to ignore bus rules or commits any action that jeopardizes the safety of passengers or the driver, action must be taken to ensure that the student begins to comply, using provisions for the Step Plan.
+If a student chooses to ignore bus rules jeopardizing the safety of passengers or the driver, action must be taken.

 The following behavior management techniques may be used to gain a student’s adherence to district safety rules: